tlsskfk/milalDevOps/README.md

 For exposable configuration variables, we can create a config map.
 You can go through the [docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and see which method is best for your case scenario.
 I think in most cases, a mixture of an imperative and key-pair.txt file is best if you're going from development to production.
-Let's move the exposable key-value pairs from our api env and call it apiConfig.txt, then output it to a yaml file.
-We can now do
+Let's move the exposable key-value pairs from our api env and add it to our yaml file, just remember to put a | symbol

-        kubectl create cm [name] --from-file=apiConfig.txt

-name being the name you want to give to your configmap.
-You can now

-        kubectl get cm

-to make sure the cm loaded properly, and save it to yaml for readability

-        kubectl get [name] -o YAML